flaxsearch/marple/README.md

 This design provides simple platform independence and also means that the data provided by the API could be used by alternative UIs or other consumers.

+Read a blog post about the first release of Marple here: http://www.flax.co.uk/blog/2017/02/24/release-1-0-marple-lucene-index-detective/

 ## Prerequisites
 In order to run Marple you will need a Java 8 JRE installed and a reasonably recent browser.